Mainao/anime-finder/README.md

-# Anime-Finder

-Anime-Finder is an anime scene search app built with Next.js that helps you identify which anime a screenshot comes from.
+Anime-Finder is an anime scene search app that lets you find which anime a screenshot belongs to.
+Upload an image to get the matching anime scene.

-## Features

-- Search for anime by keywords by uploading image.
+**Built With**
+- Next.js 15+
+- TypeScript
+- Tailwind CSS